Fake likes: Researchers uncover Facebook 'collusion networks'

 The collusion networks exploit OAuth code, which lets third-party apps like iMovie and Spotify access users' Facebook accounts.

-Of course, the more likes a post gets, the more it gets pushed up in other people's feeds, ultimately bolstering its attention and influence.
+Of course, the more likes a post gets, the more it gets pushed up in other people's feeds, ultimately bolstering attention to it and its influence.
 Authenticity has been a major issue for Facebook, which just Wednesday said it sold $100,000 worth of ads to inauthentic accounts likely linked to Russia during the election.
 It's also been working to combat fake news on the site and last month said it's blocking false news websites from advertising on Facebook.

+On Thursday night, CBS News was able to enroll a fake Facebook account into a collusion network, granting it OAuth privileges through Apple's iMovie app.
+CBS News "watched as, within minutes, two posts from the brand new account gained dozens of likes," it said.

-Facebook, in a statement Friday, said it's blocked "the activity described in this research" and isn't seeing it anymore on the site.
+However, in a statement Friday, Facebook said it's blocked "the activity described in this research" and isn't seeing it anymore on the site.

 "Meanwhile, we are investigating different techniques that could be used to generate inauthentic 'likes' in smaller volumes," the statement read.